cap-js/docs/tools/lint/meta/assoc2many-ambiguous-key.md

 #### ✅ &nbsp; Correct example

-In the following example, we define a unique association from `Author` to each `Book` with a well defined `ON` condition and backlink, thus satisfying the rule's conditions:
+In the following example, we define a unique association from `Authors` to `Books` with a well-defined `ON` condition and backlink, thus satisfying the rule's conditions:

 ::: code-group
 <<< ../examples/assoc2many-ambiguous-key/correct/db/schema.cds#snippet{cds:line-numbers} [db/schema.cds]